pnpm/pnpm.io/docs/filtering.md

 pnpm --filter "...[origin/master]" test
 ```

+### --fail-if-no-match

+Added in: v8.13.1

+Use this flag if you want the CLI to fail if no packages have matched the filters.

 ## Excluding

 Any of the filter selectors may work as exclusion operators when they have a